suncoast-devs/handbook/lessons/js-intro/variables.md

 variable name declaration.
 We'll use type inference most of the time when writing code in the handbook and our projects.

-Once we introduce the idea of TypeScript objects we'll discuss why specifying an explict type is useful.
+Once we introduce the idea of TypeScript objects, we'll discuss why specifying an explicit type is useful.

 # Without assigned values

-When declaring a variable with `let` we do not have to specify a value.
+When declaring a variable with `let`, we do not have to specify a value.
 After declaring a variable but before assigning it a value, the variable will contain a special value known as `undefined`.